lpaivao/melhor-rota-carro-eletrico/UsefulCommands.md

 # To get into a shell's container

-docker exec -it TEC502-PBL2-An.La.Lu-mosquitto /bin/sh
+docker exec -it <docker-container> /bin/sh

 ## docker network commands